 This guide is arranged in the most likely correction order.
-Your WESTERN[®] outlet is trained to service your plow with Factory Original parts.
+Your WESTERN® outlet is trained to service your plow with Factory Original parts.

-CONDITION POSSIBLE CAUSE CORRECTION Control power light not on.
-1. Blown fuse or incorrect wiring.
-1. Replace 7.5-amp harness fuse or repair wiring.
-Motor does not run.
+CONDITION POSSIBLE CAUSE CORRECTION Motor does not run.
 No power to the motor relay.
 No ground to the motor relay.
 Motor relay does not operate.
 Poor connections on snowplow battery cables.
 Motor is worn or damaged.
+Pump is seized.
 Repair or replace wiring, cab control or harness fuse.
 Repair wiring or connections.
 Replace motor relay.
 Clean and verify cable connections.
 Repair or replace motor.
+Replace pump.
 Motor will not shut off.
 Motor relay is shorted.
 Vehicle wiring has a short.
 Cab control is malfunctioning.
+Open ground circuit.
 Replace motor relay.
 Repair the wiring.
 Repair or replace cab control.
+Repair ground.
 Motor operates properly, but plow raises slowly, partially, not at all, and/or angles instead.
 There is excess weight on the A-frame and quadrant.
 Hydraulic fluid level is incorrect.
 Quill is adjusted in too far.
 Lift ram packing nut is not adjusted properly.
 Pump filter is clogged.
 Pump relief pressure is low.
 Pump and/or pump O-ring are damaged.
 Motor rpm is low.
 Vehicle battery is weak.
 Cartridge valve coils are not activating properly.
 Cartridge valves are contaminated or are sticking.
 Cartridge valves are damaged.
 Remove built-up snow and ice or after-market accessories (excess weight).
 Fill with recommended fluid.
 Turn quill out.
 Adjust lift ram packing nut.
 Clean or replace filter and flush and refill the system.
 Adjust the pump relief screw.
 Replace pump and/or pump O-ring.
 Repair motor, electrical connections, or wiring.
 Replace battery and check charging system.
 Repair or replace coils, wiring, or cab control.
 Clean or replace valve.
 Find the cause of contamination.
 Flush and refill system.
 Replace cartridge valves.
 Snowplow will not stay in RAISED position or lowers by itself.
 Cartridge valves are contaminated or are sticking.
 Cartridge valves are damaged.
-There are shorts in the wiring.
+There are shorts or open connections in the wiring.
 Clean or replace valves.
 Find the cause of contamination.
 Flush and refill system.
 Replace cartridge valves.
 Repair wiring.
 Snowplow will not lower, lowers slowly, or will not float.
 Incorrect hydraulic fluid for the temperature.
 Quill is adjusted in too far.
 Lift ram packing nut is not adjusted properly.
 Cartridge valve coils are not activating properly.
 Cartridge valves are contaminated and are sticking.
 Cartridge valves are damaged.
-Use recommended fluid.
-(See page 25.)
+Use recommended hydraulic fluid.
+(See page 23.)
 Turn quill out.
 Loosen lift ram packing nut.
 Repair or replace coils, wiring or cab control.
 Clean or replace valves.
 Find the cause of contamination.
 Flush and refill system.
 Replace cartridge valves.